-The overall number of scheme employers in the 'green risk category' has decreased from 263 to 262, reflecting the net movement of 2 scheme employers to 'amber risk category' as a result of both employers having had decreases in payroll, one of which is now in the process of cessation with the other approaching their contract end date and therefore cessation; coming into the 'green risk category' is 1 scheme employer who's Admission Agreement had previously been outstanding but is now complete.
-Net liabilities for the green risk category are £274.5m representing 81.6% of total net liabilities.
+The overall number of scheme employers in the 'green' risk category has increased from 262 to 263, reflecting the net movement of 3 scheme employers to the 'amber' risk category as a result of approaching possible contract end dates and an expired bond with renewal outstanding and 4 employers entering the 'green' risk category with Admission Agreements that had previously been outstanding but are now complete.
+Net liabilities for the 'green' risk category are £274.5m representing 81.6% of total net liabilities.